 She Sailed at 1700 for Bay Bulls NF.
 It looks as though she delivered so cargo to Woodside.

-On June 1, 1813 HMS Shannon Engaged and defeated the USS Chesapeake, Bringing her to Halifax as a prize.
-See the US Naval History and Heritage Command For more.
+On June 1, 1813 HMS Shannon Engaged and defeated the USS Chesapeake, off Boston, Bringing her to Halifax as a prize.

 Well, i havent posted much this summer, but I have been around.